 We believe everyone has a voice in this movement, and it's on all of us to work together to create lasting change.
 We have organized online action campaigns to empower people across America to ask their elected officials to take action to address workplace sexual harassment.

-#CAANow: Pushing the Senate to Pass the Congressional Accountability Act (CAA)
+#CAANow: Pushing the Senate to Pass the Congressional Accountability Reform Act (CAA)

-Our action campaign on Congress's #MeToo bill provided people everywhere with digital tools and suggested content to ask their officials to support the bill.
+The Purple Campaign has been an active partner in pushing for the reform of sexual assault and harassment policies in Congress and workplaces across the country.
+Our action campaign on Congress's #MeToo bill — the Congressional Accountability Reform Act (CAA) — provided people everywhere with digital tools and suggested content to ask their officials to support the bill.
 After months of stalled negotiations, Congress finally took action because people like us took action first -- but it wasn't easy.

 Learn how we pushed the Senate to pass the CAA below.